akornatskyy/wheezy.routing/doc/userguide.rst

-Since ``mapping`` is nothing more than python list, you can make any manipulation you like, e.g. add other mappings, construct them dynamically, etc. Here is example from :ref:`server time` example:
+Since ``mapping`` is nothing more than python list, you can make any manipulation you like, e.g. add other mappings, construct them dynamically, etc. Here is snippet from :ref:`server time` example:

 .. literalinclude:: ../demos/time/urls.py
    :lines: 12-19